High Dimensional Distributed Gradient Descent with Arbitrary Number of Byzantine Attackers

 If $m\gtrsim d/\alpha$, $p\sim 1/\alpha$, and $T$ is large enough, then under additive contamination model, with $\lambda_c\sim \sigma^2 /n$,

 Under strong contamination model, with $\lambda_c\sim \sigma^2 / (\alpha n)$,

 The above results show that, as long as the number of worker machines $m$ grows proportionally with $d$, and $N_A$ grows slightly with $d$, then the learning error does not increase with dimensionality.
-Hence, compared with previous works \cite{cao2019distributed,xie2019zeno,xie2020zeno++}, our new method is more suitable in high dimensional problems.
+Hence, compared with \cite{cao2019distributed,xie2019zeno,xie2020zeno++}, our new method removes the $\sqrt{d}$ dependence and is thus more suitable to high dimensional problems.

-A drawback of our approach and the corresponding theoretical analysis is that we have not derived a desirable bound under sparse setting, which means that $d\gg m$, i.e. the dimensionality is much larger than the number of worker machines.
-In this case, theoretical value of $\lambda_c$ in \eqref{eq:lamc-dl} can be very large.
-This problem also happens in \cite{zhu2023byzantine} for the case with less than half worker machines attacked.
-However, despite such drawback in sparse settings, in our numerical experiments in section \ref{sec:numerical}, we have shown that the practical performance is still better than existing approaches.
-Nevertheless, it is hopeful to explore robust aggregators in sparse settings \cite{balakrishnan2017computationally,zeng2022list,diakonikolas2022list}.